-PhD students are invited to submit abstracts before 15th September 2020 using this form.
+PhD students are invited to submit abstracts before 15th of September 2021.
 The panel of international experts will review the abstracts and select students to participate.
 Authors will need to prepare a short presentation (between 5-10 slides) for the symposium.
 Symposium presenters will receive a certificate.
 The language of the symposium is English.

 The selected students will give a brief presentation (between 5-10 slides) which can include one or two questions for the expert panel and/or other students.
 The presentation is limited to maximum of 10 minutes.
 At the end of each presentation, there will be a group discussion, approximately 15-20 minutes per presentation, to comment, discuss the questions raised and/or offer research advice.

-The PhD Student Symposium is an open-invitation event for all PhD students and their supervisors working in the field of e-learning or educational technology.
+The PhD Student Symposium is an open-invitation event for all PhD students and their supervisors working in the field of e-learning, educational technology or information systems.
 It is aimed at current doctoral students enrolled in any university, both full-time and part-time.
 We encourage you to take this opportunity to network with fellow researchers, discuss your research, and receive feedback from international experts and your peers.

 Our team includes established researchers in the field.